Business Solutions

 This is where accelerator-free nitrile technology changes the game.
 Manufacturers have developed a new cross-linking method that cures the glove without using sulfur or chemical accelerators.

-These non latex gloves are processed to be “Low Derma,” meaning they are stripped of the common irritants that cause contact dermatitis.
-The result is a glove that is cleaner, purer, and significantly friendlier to sensitive skin, without sacrificing the durability or barrier protection that medical professionals rely on.
+These non-latex gloves are processed to be “Low Derma,” which is the professional industry standard term for accelerator-free gloves.
+Meaning they are stripped of the common irritants that cause contact dermatitis, these are the true hypoallergenic nitrile gloves.
+Because they eliminate up to 99% of allergenic chemical residues, the result is a glove that is cleaner, purer, and significantly friendlier to sensitive skin, without sacrificing the durability or barrier protection that medical professionals rely on.

 Cost-Benefit Analysis: Standard vs. Accelerator-Free Nitrile